jozefg/drafts/many-shades-of-halting.markdown

 "constructing arbitrary proof of termination" to "checking arbitrary proof of termination", which is decidable.

-In Coq we can do this will
+In Coq we can do this with
 [well founded recursion](http://adam.chlipala.net/cpdt/html/GeneralRec.html).
 Simply put, well founded recursion means that we shift from using only term "size" to decide what's a smaller recursive call.